maboerg/Next-neighbours/README.md

 ***********************************************************************************
 ***********************************************************************************

-A partial to the Next Neighbours Problem will be presented soon.
+A partial solution to the Next Neighbours Problem will be presented soon.